Close

 Trial Design

-We will evaluate the impact of the intervention through a cluster-randomised trial.
-A total of 60 secondary schools in Wakiso and Kalungu districts will be randomised, so that 30 schools receive the MENISCUS intervention in 2022, and 30 receive optimised usual care (provision of Government Menstrual Health guidelines and other relevant printed materials).
+We are evaluating the impact of the intervention through a cluster-randomised trial.
+A total of 60 secondary schools in Wakiso and Kalungu districts were randomised, so that 30 schools received the MENISCUS intervention in 2022, and 30 received optimised usual care (provision of Government Menstrual Health guidelines and other relevant printed materials).
 At the end of the trial, schools in the control arm will be offered the intervention package.

 The primary outcomes are i) examination performance based on the curriculum taught during the intervention year; and ii) mental health symptoms including emotional symptoms, attention and peer relationship problems.

-We will also assess the impact of the intervention on other outcomes including (in both girls and boys) menstrual knowledge and attitudes; and (in girls only) menstrual practices (correct use of pads and/or menstrual cups), self-efficacy (stigma and embarrassment around menstruation), quality of life, prevalence of urogenital infections, and school and class attendance.
-The outcomes in secondary students exposed to the intervention will be compared between the intervention and control arms after one year, adjusting for baseline measures.
+We will also assess the impact of the intervention on other outcomes including (in both girls and boys) menstrual knowledge and attitudes; and (in girls only) menstrual practices, pain management, self-efficacy to manage menstruation, quality of life, prevalence of urinary tract infections, school and class attendance, and confidence in science and maths.
+The outcomes will be compared between the intervention and control arms after one year, adjusting for baseline measures.

 Impact